Master Spaced Repetition for Studying

 The Forgetting Curve in Action for IT Professionals

-The core principle is elegantly simple: reviewing information at the precise moment you are about to forget it makes that memory significantly stronger and more durable.
+The core principle is simple: reviewing information at the moment you are about to forget it makes the memory stronger and more durable.

 Strengthening Memories with Strategic Reviews